PITTSBURGH ASSOCIATION OF THE DEAF, INC.

 The name of this organization shall be the Pittsburgh Association of the Deaf, Incorporated.

 Section 1.
-The officers of this Association shall consist of a President, a First Vice-President, a Second Vice-President, a Third Vice-President, a Secretary, a Treasurer, an Assistant Treasurer, a Financial Secretary, and three Trustees.
+The officers of this Association shall consist of a President, a First Vice-President, a Second Vice-President, a Third Vice-President, a Secretary, a Treasurer, an Assistant Treasurer, a Membership Secretary, and three Trustees.

 Section 2.
 The officers shall constitute the Board of Directors.

 Section 1.
-The President, First Vice-President, Second Vice-President, Third Vice-President, Secretary, Treasurer, Assistant Treasurer, Financial Secretary, and three Trustees shall be elected by ballot at the regular business meeting held on the second Friday of December during an even numbered year.
+The President, First Vice-President, Second Vice-President, Third Vice-President, Secretary, Treasurer, Assistant Treasurer, Membership Secretary, and three Trustees shall be elected by ballot at the regular business meeting held on the second Friday of December during an even numbered year.

 Section 2.
 The newly elected officers shall be sworn in immediately after their election and shall take office on January 1 of the following odd numbered year.